jobovy/galpy/doc/source/diskdf.rst

 galpy will automatically save any new corrections that you calculate.

 Example: The Hercules stream in the Solar neighborhood as a result of the Galactic bar
 ---------------------------------------------------------------------------------------
+.. _hercules:

 We can combine the orbit integration capabilities of galpy with the provided distribution functions and see the effect of the Galactic bar